bagusdewantoro/mysite/README.md

-Blog apps from using django framework.
+Blog apps using Django framework.
 Based on Antonio Mele book "Django 3 by Example"